ern-estado/Parcel-Analytics-ETL-Notebook/README.md

 * **DimDate:** Standard date dimension to support time-based analysis, with year, month, day, quarter, and weekday attributes.

-Got it!
-Here’s a more accurate and concise **Data Quality** section reflecting your actual DQ checks:

 ## Data Quality